Michael Iacovelli is the Chairman of the Board of Humber River Health.

 Joseph Quarin

-Joseph Quarin is the Vice Chair of the Finance and Audit Committee and Serves on the Transformation and Innovation Committee
+Joseph Quarin is the Vice Chair of the Finance & Audit Committee and serves on the Transformation and Innovation Committee.

 Joseph is a successful public company Chief Executive Officer (TSX and NYSE), corporate executive and director.
 He was the Chief Executive Officer and Director of Progressive Waste Solutions Ltd., a North American non-hazardous solid waste management company from January 2012 until the US$4.8 billion reverse-merger with Waste Connections Inc. in 2016.
 Joseph joined Progressive’s inaugural leadership team in July 2000 and played an integral role in its success and growth from US$100 million to US$2 billion in revenue.